Adrilopmar/Wicked-Bank-API/README.md

 ![Wicked-Bank-API Database Diagram](https://res.cloudinary.com/djqzi4hgo/image/upload/v1676882389/Wicked-Bank/wicked_bank_diagram_yfxku6.png)

 This diagram shows the tables in the database and the relationships between them.
 Use it as a reference when working with the database.
+## Backlog

+There are a lot of things to work on... not gonna list them...

 ## License